alelievr/Modern-Rendering-Introduction/Bindless.md

 # Bindless Bindings

-Bindless rendering is an approach that simplifies the resource management between CPU and shaders.
-To appreciate the benefits of bindless rendering, we first have to look at what is a binding.
+Bindless rendering is an approach that simplifies resource management between the CPU and shaders.
+To fully understand the benefits of bindless rendering, we first need to explore the concept of bindings.

 ## Bindings

-A shader often requires to read or write from an external resource such as a texture, a buffer or a sampler.
-At the time where the shader is rendered, all the resources need to be bound (pointing to a valid resource created by the CPU).
-This binding operation is executed on the CPU and require fine management of which shader need which resource, thus increasing the CPU cost of the render loop.
-In modern graphics API this cost can be alleviated by preparing objects that contain a list of bindings ahead of time, but it still mean handling possibly thousands of them if there is a scene with lots of materials.
+A shader often needs to read from or write to an external resource such as a texture, a buffer, or a sampler.
+At the time the shader is executed, all the required resources must be bound (pointing to valid resources created by the CPU).
+This binding operation is performed on the CPU and requires precise management of which shaders need which resources, thus increasing the CPU cost of the render loop.

+In modern graphics APIs, this cost can be mitigated by preparing objects that contain lists of bindings ahead of time.
+However, this still involves handling potentially thousands of bindings in a scene with numerous materials.

-Let's see a simple example to demonstrate this, we have a shader that read a texture:
+Let's look at a simple example to illustrate this.
+Here, we have a shader that reads a texture:

 ```hlsl
 Texture2D<float4> albedoTexture : register(t0, space0);